If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Should You Let Grass Flower?

-Although self-seeding sounds like it will help you with a denser lawn, letting grass produce seeds has different consequences.
+Letting grass multiply by self-seeding will help you with a denser lawn but has other consequences.

-That said, do not cut the grass too short to prevent flowers.
-Cutting grass too short causes stress.
+That said, do not cut the grass too short to prevent flowers, as cutting grass too short causes stress.

 Frequently mow your lawn by cutting one-third of the grass’s stem to keep them healthy and discourage flowering.